lwithers/htpack/README.md

 # HTTP resource pack server

-A common scenario is that you have a set of static resources that you want to server up quickly via HTTP (for example: stylesheets, WASM).
+A common scenario is that you have a set of static resources that you want to serve up quickly via HTTP (for example: stylesheets, WASM).

 This package provides a `net/http`-compatible `http.Handler` to do so, with support for: